🦐 AUSTRALIAN-BRED SHRIMP • FREE SHIPPING OVER $189 • NEW ARRIVALS WEEKLY

 Description

-Peaceful bottom-dweller for established community and nano tanks
+Peaceful schooling bottom-dweller ideal for planted community aquariums and soft-substrate nano setups

 Quick Facts